 We use transmission spectra as function of viewing (tangent) altitude derived from SCIAMACHY solar occultation measurements.
 For the water vapour retrieval, we take data in the spectral range 928 nm to 968 nm.
-The ONPD retrieval is then based on a combination of a weighting function DOAS fit (see e.g. Perner and Platt, 1979; Burrows et al., 1999; Coldewey-Egbers et al., 2005) with a classical onion peeling method (see e.g. Russell and Drayson, 1972).
+The ONPD retrieval is then based on

+- a combination of a weighting function DOAS fit (see e.g. Perner and Platt, 1979; Burrows et al., 1999; Coldewey-Egbers et al., 2005) with a classical onion peeling method (see e.g. Russell and Drayson, 1972).
 The retrieval altitude grid is 0 to 50 km in 1 km steps.
 The measured spectra are interpolated to this grid.
 The analysis starts at the top level and then proceeds downwards, taking into account the results from the upper levels.
 At each level, we determine the water vapour density from the difference between the measured transmission and a modelled one.
-This is done by fitting to the data a set of factors describing the change of an atmospheric parameter in combination with corresponding weighting functions.
-Such a weighting function describes the change of the spectrum for a given change in a selected parameter, e.g. the water vapour concentration at this altitude.
+This is done by fitting to the data a set of factors describing the change - 25 of an atmospheric parameter in combination with corresponding weighting functions.
+Such a weighting function describes the change of the spectrum when changing a certain parameter, e.g. the water vapour concentration at this altitude.
 In the present case we consider in addition to water vapour also changes in ozone (which also absorbs in the spectral window used).
-The pressure and temperature profiles used in the study have been taken from ECMWF ERA Interim data (Dee et al., 2011).
-The related weighting functions have been determined from radiative transfer calculations using the SCIATRAN model (Rozanov et al., 2014).
+Actual pressure and temperature profiles have been taken from ECMWF ERA Interim data (Dee et al., 2011).
+The related weighting functions have been determined from radiative transfer calculations using the SCIATRAN model (Rozanov et al., 2014). - 30 To account for spectrally broadband effects resulting from e.g. aerosols we also fit a polynomial to the spectra.
+A possible misalignment of the wavelength axis of the measured data is considered by fitting corresponding shift and squeeze parameters.